KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling assistive devices/Hands-on examples.md

 # Modelling assistive devices

-**Note: currently, these examples use the PredSim version at https://github.com/KULeuvenNeuromechanics/PredSim_private/tree/dev-orthosis.**

 In PredSim, assistive devices can be modelled by using the Orthosis interface and modifying the OpenSim model.
 The examples below illustrate different possibilities.